jing1tian/franky/README.md

 make install
 ```

-To use franky, you can also include it as a subproject in your parent CMake via `add_subdirectory(franky)` and then
+To use Franky, you can also include it as a subproject in your parent CMake via `add_subdirectory(franky)` and then
 `target_link_libraries(<target> franky)`.

-If you need only the Python module, you can install franky via
+If you need only the Python module, you can install Franky via

 ```bash
 pip install .